Skip to main content

 How we created a reporting tool to improve the accessibility of GOV.UK

-Posted by: , Posted on: - Categories: Data insights, Text Analytics
+Posted by: and , Posted on: - Categories: Data insights, Text Analytics

 In December, the GOV.UK Accessibility Team published a blog post on how they improved accessibility on GOV.UK in preparation for the accessibility regulations deadline.